stackhpc/ansible-slurm-appliance/docs/experimental/modulejail.md

 2. Run `ansible/site.yml` to patch all active nodes (with the new or the old image).
 3. Each time a node is reprovisionned with the new image, `ansible/site.yml` is rerun to configure it and it applies the latest `kernel_modules_denylist`.

+### Limitations

+Edge cases can arise when having a mixture of nodes running the old and new image.

+For instance when a module had to be blocked in a previous version but is needed on the new version, one must be careful to not remove the module from the denylist of existing nodes, but remove it from the cluster export, to be picked when nodes are rebuilt.